 Comic art coffee table books are hard to gauge without a good thumbing, so I looked forward to an opportunity to get my hands on The Dynamite Art Of Alex Ross and flip through to determine its worth.

 Alex Ross’ ultra-realistic, painted renditions of iconic superheroes have made him a superstar.
-In the vein of acclaimed and fan-favorite Alex Ross books such as Mythologies and Rough Justice, we are proud to present the ultimate collection of Alex Ross art from his extensive collaboration with Dynamite, The Dynamite Art of Alex Ross.
+In the vein of acclaimed and fan-favourite Alex Ross books such as Mythologies and Rough Justice, we are proud to present the ultimate collection of Alex Ross art from his extensive collaboration with Dynamite, The Dynamite Art of Alex Ross.
 Containing sketches, designs, layouts and pencils, interior work, covers, and a wealth of unpublished art.

 Collecting all of Alex’s Dynamite covers and interior art in one complete hardcover volume, also featuring Marvel pages, along with commentary throughout the book by Alex Ross himself, as well as special bonus material, this is a package not to be missed.
 A must-buy for Alex Ross’ legion of fans!